 I had to see it, of course, but let's not get too carried away here.
 I was a bit disappointed that Gandalf didn't reprise his role; it may have made for a nice cameo.
 The literal cloning of mutants shows the limits of this imagined world, as the plot does, every time, and passes up the obvious innovation of a god of plastic (hat tip to Douglas Adams).
 The violence is generally gratuitous, quite graphic.
 Jackman really does need that intravenous dose of viagra to bring out the wolverine.
 It was good to see Patrick Stewart let off some profanity, but too often he doesn't get past "Logan" (repeat a few times).
 His Professor X character is always troubling as it is too powerful, and must always be hobbled like a camel, lest it get away.
 There is some humour, more forced humour.
 Do all bad guys sport Southern accents now?
 Richard E. Grant, too weird.
 Stephen Merchant (Caliban) voiced Wheatley in Portal 2, wow.
 I had expected more Mad Max cinematography from the short.

 As Dave put it, Jackman is once again seeking redemption.
 This particular portait of suffering is too one-dimensional to get worked up about.
-To my mind his long-term tenure in this role invites comparison with Arnie's as the Terminator, and it felt like Arnie had done it all before, right down to the grandpa Terminator, time travel, apprentice, empathy, acting with kids, the enemy with the half-blown-off metal head, ... — and we'll see if Jackman comes back from retirement.
+His long-term tenure in this role invites comparison with Arnie's as the Terminator, and it felt like Arnie had done it all before, right down to the grandpa Terminator, time travel, apprentice, empathy, acting with kids, the enemy with the half-blown-off metal head, ... — and we'll see if Jackman comes back from retirement.

 In brief, I would have preferred another outing from the First Class crew.